ropensci/rebird/inst/vign/rebird_vignette.md

 ### Historic Observations

-Search for historic observations on a date at a region
+Obtain a list of species reported on a specific date in a given region

 ```r